sourcefuse/terraform-aws-arc-bedrock/docs/module-usage-guide/README.md

 ### Required AWS Permissions

-Ensure that the AWS credentials used to execute Terraform have the necessary permissions to create Aurora cluster and SQL Server RDS instance.
+Ensure that the AWS credentials used to execute Terraform have the necessary permissions to create Bedrock Agent

 ## Module Configuration